Spanish Naming Conventions: Everything You Need to Know

-- by Legacy Tree Genealogists ·
+- By Legacy Tree Genealogists ·

 Spanish culture has had an immeasurable impact on our world.
 As such, you may very well have Spanish roots somewhere in your family tree.
 However, finding your ancestors may prove a little challenging if you are unfamiliar with Spanish naming conventions — which may be quite different from the naming conventions you’re used to.
 For one thing, you may have noticed that Spanish names contain more words.
 Understanding the way these names work is crucial if you wish to find your ancestors in historical records.